r00tmebaby/Firebase-GoogleMapAPI/README.md

   <li>Fireabse Authentication</li>
  </ul>

-  It may be in help to other students with ideas
+  It may be in help to other students with some ideas.
+You can see the live version on this link <a href="https://titan.dcs.bbk.ac.uk/~zgeorg01/mwafmazg/index.html"> Link </a>